 BCPs cause many other hormones imbalance symptoms and health problems including:

 #1 Weight gain

 For years women who have complained that being on the birth control pill made them gain weight were told this issue was all in their heads.
 Now it is well established that BCPs compromise insulin sensitivity and increase inflammation.
 Both of these factors are known triggers for weight gain.

 Research of hormone patches and implants has also shown they cause up to 50% weight gain in some women.

 Women on the pill use up more of their nutrients when their liver is forced to metabolize these synthetic hormones while trying to filter excess estrogen from your body.
 This could cause a chronic drop in vitamins levels C and E as well as B complex vitamins including B1, B2, B5, B6, B9 (folate), B12.

 A drop in essential minerals including selenium, zinc, and magnesium can also occur.
 Meanwhile, copper levels may become elevated, potentially increasing catecholamines (hormones produced by the adrenal glands), which can cause edginess and a feeling of being over-stimulated (wired).

 To help boost levels of deficient nutrients try eating for hormone balance and get off the pill when you are ready.

-3.3: Gut Issues: According to results of the Harvard Nurses Health study, women who take the birth control pill for more than five years have a 3x chance of developing the autoimmune inflammatory bowel condition, Crohn’s disease.
+According to the results of the Harvard Nurses Health study, women who take the birth control pill for more than five years have a 3x chance of developing the autoimmune inflammatory bowel condition, Crohn’s disease.